DeeFrancois/netflix-dual-subs/README.md

 After successfully adding dual subs to NRK TV with my [previous extension](https://chrome.google.com/webstore/detail/nrk-tv-language-learning/lmjfcijpnghdkpnoakgljodpjnimbakp), I figured I'd try making it work for Netflix as well so more people can benefit from this functionality.

 ## How to use
-- Turn on the subtitles in your TARGET langauge
+- Turn on the subtitles for your target langauge
 - Right click the page and select "Translate to ____"
 - That's it!
 You can click the extension button at the top to adjust the font size and opacity.
 There are also two added buttons for adjusting font size so you can still do so while in fullscreen.